lowepowerlab/lab_handbook/README.md

 **Lab Protocols**.
 When writing/editing lab protocols, please add notes about safety.
 This encompasses **biosafety** (e.g. approaches to avoid release of the plant pathogens we study), **chemical safety** (does a protocol require a chemical that should be used in a fume hood, requires safe disposal, is a strong oxidizing agent/peroxide former, requires a glove material other than nitrile), **sharps safety** (best practices for using sharps for this protocol), **pressurized gases** (cryogens, gas tanks, etc).
 If you see notes about these safety issues, but do not understand how to work safely around them, *ask for specific training on the **#safety** channel before proceeding*.

+**COVID Safety**.
+To protect each other from COVID and other illnesses, please do not come into lab if you are sick.
+If you test positive for COVID, please do not return to lab until after you have recovered and have a negative test result.
+Be sure to let the lab know if you test positive for COVID, especially if you have been in contact with others in the lab.

 ## Meetings

 ### **Regular lab meetings**